mrjones-plip/legba/readme.md

 1. Clone this repo, `cd` into it
 2. Copy `conf.example.py` to `conf.py`
+3. Create a new directory called `data` in the base of the repo.
-3. Add your devices to `conf.py` in the `trackme` variable.
+4. Add your devices to `conf.py` in the `trackme` variable.
-4. Run docker: `docker-compose up` - first time run the image will have to be built
+5. Run docker: `docker-compose up` - first time run the image will have to be built.

 Legba should be available on `http://localhost:9880`

 In step 3, you can assign more than one IP to a person.
 For example if they use a dock with Ethernet which gets a different IP than their WiFi card.
 Or if a someone uses a Nintendo Switch and also an iPad.

+In step 5, you can assign a different port with the `LEGBA_PORT` environment variable like this: `LEGBA_PORT=9000 docker-compose up`

 ## Troubleshooting